 boy playing on logs

 This park is sure to be a hit for all families as there is so much to see and do with something for everyone.
-My family was so excited to explore and experience this new park.
+My family was so excited to explore and experience this park.
 We left with many plans for future visits.
-We especially can’t wait for future fall visits when the AgriPark plans to feature a pumpkin patch, corn maze, and sunflower field.
+We especially can’t wait for future fall visits when the AgriPark features a pumpkin patch, corn maze, and sunflower field.